 Make features dense.

 Dense features are features that contain just a few categories.
 Such a feature is Customer type.
-This feature has categories, for example Anonymous and Registered customers, each containing thousands of customers.
-Using this information helps the contextual personalization to use the information learned from one Registered customer to another Registered customer.
+This feature has categories, for example, Anonymous and Registered customers, each containing thousands of customers.
+Using this information helps contextual personalization to use the information learned from one Registered customer to another Registered customer.
 The opposite of this approach is to create very sparse features such as Product title, which is unique for each product, and it makes it hard for contextual personalization to reuse this information across different products.

 There should always be a way to make features denser.
-For example, instead of setting hours of the day as an input, you could create 3 groups - morning, afternoon, evening.
+For example, instead of setting hours of the day as an input, you could create 3 groups - morning, afternoon, and evening.

 Use lower number but relevant features instead of hundreds of irrelevant features.

 Imagine you have 3 features.
-First is a device with 3 distinct values - smartphone, tablet, laptop.
-Second is an OS with 3 distinct values - iOS, Android, Windows.
+First is a device with 3 distinct values - smartphone, tablet, and laptop.
+Second is an OS with 3 distinct values - iOS, Android, and Windows.
 And the third feature is an RFM segment with 10 distinct values.
 Calculating these values gives us the following formula: 3 device values 3 OS values 10 RFM values.
 This makes 3310 = 90.
 Thus, you have 90 different contexts and the best variant for each context has to be found.
-It is done via understanding what works for every of those contexts the best.
+It is done via understanding what works for each of those contexts the best.